alexus-resolver/learning-sessions/goerrors/slides_errors.md

 }
 ```

-There is no way to know what did actually happen
+There is no way to know what actually happened.
-now.

 ---